El Comandante (TV series): Controversy

 In May 2016, Diosdado Cabello was completely opposed to the production of the series, because he would only lend to defaming the former president of Venezuela, thus asking the executives of Sony Pictures Television to stop the production process and show evidence that the Chavez family agreed with such a series.
 Later, Sony Pictures Television clarified that Asdrúbal Chávez had authorized the production of the series.
 Actress Gabriela Vergara received several negative comments towards her character in the series, because Marisabel Rodríguez de Chávez is accused of complicity and robbery during the Chávez government.

 In October 2016, Cabello warned to take legal action against the production company Sony Pictures Television to continue with the production of the series.

-Moisés Naím clarified that the series is a series of fiction and not a biography so it will have nothing to do with the reality of Venezuela.
+Screenwriter Moisés Naím clarified that the series is a series of fiction and not a biography so it will have nothing to do with the reality of Venezuela.

 In Venezuela, CONATEL, an institution that regulates airing and broadcasting in the country, ordered to withdraw the signal from RCN Television to prohibit the viewing of the series.

 Broadcast

-The series will be released on January 30, 2017 in Colombia on RCN Televisión, while in Latin America it will premiere on January 31, 2017 on TNT.
+The series was released on January 30, 2017 in Colombia on RCN Televisión, while in Latin America it premiered on January 31, 2017 on TNT.
 In the United States, it will be transmitted by the network Telemundo.